Bachelor of Dermal Sciences: Overview

 • do some preliminary research to expand your ideas

-• where there are gaps in information (or more detail or examples needed) write down some questions that you can research
+• where there are gaps in information (or more detail or examples are needed), write down some questions that you can research

-• identify keywords and alternative search terms and search the Library for additional resources e.g. books, journal articles (see the video in this guide on searching for journal articles).
+• identify keywords and alternative search terms and search the Library for additional resources, e.g. books, journal articles (see the video in this guide on searching for journal articles).
 If you can't think of any synonyms or related terms yourself, try searching a thesaurusdictionary or encyclopaedia.
+For search strategies, check this content.

 • write a plan for your essay